Browse by Era

 Conquest of Mecca

-The conquest of Mecca in 630 CE (8 AH) was the decisive military and political event of the Prophetic era.
-After eight years of exile, Prophet Muhammad led a Muslim army of ten thousand into the city, declared a general amnesty for its inhabitants, purified the Kaaba of its idols, and transformed the political landscape of the Arabian Peninsula.
+The conquest of Mecca in 630 CE (8 AH) was the decisive event of the Prophetic era.
+After eight years of exile, Prophet Muhammad led ten thousand Muslims into the city, declared a general amnesty, purified the Kaaba of its idols, and transformed the Arabian political landscape.

 Day of Judgment (Yawm al-Din)